danielcondemarin/blog/source/_posts/Simple-Angular-and-React-Hybrid-App.md

 `myApp.value('DummyComponent', window.ReactEntry.DummyComponent);`

-With that done we can render DummyComponent in home.html using a custom directive provided by ngReact:
+Now we can render DummyComponent in home.html using a custom directive provided by ngReact:

 <react-component name="DummyComponent"></react-component>